peteroupc/peteroupc.github.io/randomgendoc.md

      |       list if 'numSamples' is zero.
      |        The algorithm is thanks to a _Stack Overflow_
      |      answer (`questions/61393463`) by John McClane.
-     |      Raises an error if there is no solution for the given
+     |      Raises an error if there is no solution for the specified
      |      parameters.
      |
      |  intsInRangeWithSum(self, numSamples, numPerSample, mn, mx, sum)